 My nearly two and half year old was driving me bonkers with his incessant whining, frequent flailing of limbs and utterly unreasonable reality.
 Almost everything became a battle overnight.
 Marley went to sleep cranky and woke up cranky.

 Unless you are some kind of Mama ninja, tantrums will probably knock you sideways and unlock a heap of your own emotions, like fear, frustration, anger, rage, insecurity….

 I’ve felt fear when dealing with embarrassing public tantrums.
-I’ve felt fear when I’m not in control, like I’m in way too deep and that my two year old will prove that I have no idea what I am doing.
+I’ve felt fear when I’ve not been in control, like I’m in way too deep and that my two year old will prove that I have no idea what I am doing.
 I’ve been scared that I’m making parenting mistakes that will scar him for life.

 I’ve felt frustration because this phase is so irrational, inconsistent and such a waste of precious time.
 The whining, wrangling, whaling, wriggling, writhing and flopping about is enough to lock you in frustration prison for life.